Linea Unika’s Unika Balls: healthy fun for your horses.

 Unika Balls - Prequalm: it contains magnesium, passion flower and lemon balm and is, therefore, conceived for all horses needing to increase their serenity and better control their emotions (https://bit.ly/Unika_Balls_Prequalm_EN).

 But that’s not all.
-Unika Balls are handmade, made in Italy products, which are made of 93% vegetable ingredients.
+Unika Balls are handmade, made in Italy products.
 They are rich in fine raw materials, such as rice and soy, and do not contain cereals or sugars: that is why they may also be provided to cereal-intolerant horses, horses eating low glycemic index diets and sporthorses carrying out intense muscular activity.
 Indeed, sporthorses’ sugar intake should be reduced as much as possible, for sugars would increase lactic acid production.